 Consider the following before you start the search for your first boat:

 - The Vessels Primary Purpose

-While boating can be an affordable endeavor, many first-time buyers are surprised by the unexpected costs and fees that come with owning a boat.
+While boating can be an affordable endeavor, many first time boat buyers are often surprised by the costs and fees that come with owning a boat.
 Apart from initial costs, you’ll need to maintain room in your budget for things like fuel, maintenance, repairs, onboard gear, and mooring fees.
 This list is far from exhaustive, either, so begin to make a list of costs to consider while reading through this guide.

 When putting together your budget, don’t forget to take into account all of your financial responsibilities.
 Think about things like your income, credit history, overall debt, monthly payments, and the money you have available for a down payment.
-It’s standard to spend tens of thousands of dollars every year in loan payments, insurance, maintenance, and fuel costs alone.
-Further, make room for repairs, provisioning costs, docking fees – the list goes on.
+It’s standard to spend tens of thousands of dollars every year on loan payments, insurance, maintenance, and fuel costs alone.
+Further, you’ll need to make room for repairs, provisioning costs, docking fees – the list goes on.

-Deciding whether to buy your first boat new or used is a big consideration, and no one answer works for everyone.
+Deciding on buying a boat new or used is a big consideration, and no one answer works for everyone.
 Depending on your budget, mechanical aptitude, and purpose of the purchase, you may find that one fits your situation better than the other.
 Let’s take a look at a few of the benefits and drawbacks of each:

 - Customization: The new market will open up the possibility of buying a boat that satisfies all of your desires to the smallest detail.
 You won’t be limited only to what’s available on the used market, and new boats will usually come equipped with the latest and greatest technology.